DobriyTauren/YtDlpWrapper/README.md

 After installing the certificate:

 1. Download the appropriate `MSIX` package from the project release.
+2. If the release also contains a `Dependencies` folder and Windows reports missing app dependencies, install the required dependency packages from that folder first.
-2. Open the `*.msix` file.
+3. Open the `*.msix` file.
-3. In the Windows installer window, click `Install`.
+4. In the Windows installer window, click `Install`.
-4. Wait for the installation to finish and launch the application from the Start menu.
+5. Wait for the installation to finish and launch the application from the Start menu.

 If Windows reports that the publisher is not trusted, it means the certificate was not installed or was installed into the wrong certificate store.